jessietrudeau/jessietrudeau.github.io/_pages/research.md

 <br>

-**Worksite sampling: an underused but practical tool to sample hard-to-reach populations in political science**  [<i class="fa-regular fa-file-pdf"></i>]({{https://jessietrudeau.github.io}}/assets/pdf/Worksite_Sampling.pdf)
+**Venue-based sampling: a practical tool to sample hard-to-reach populations in political science**  [[poster]({{https://jessietrudeau.github.io}}/assets/pdf/vbs_polmeth_poster.pdf)]

 <details>
    <summary>Abstract</summary>
 Despite an increasing reliance on survey data, finding and sampling understudied populations remains a serious obstacle in political science research.
 This is particularly true for studies where we lack a high-quality sampling frame, such as conflict or rural settings, or informal areas in the developing world.
-This paper offers suggestions for how to find and interview these hard-to-reach groups at their place of business rather than their homes, using a technique called worksite sampling.
-I argue that worksite sampling is underleveraged in political science, not just as a tool to find people, but also as a technique to improve response quality and better protect respondent safety.
-This paper explains the tradeoffs of using worksite sampling to find people, to elicit truthful answers, and to conduct a safer survey.
-This paper illustrates these suggestions with evidence from an in-person survey conducted in Rio de Janeiro, Brazil, which used worksite sampling to interview bus drivers and fare collectors about criminal governance in their neighborhoods.
+This paper offers suggestions for how to find and interview these hard-to-reach groups outside of their homes, using a technique called venue-based sampling.
+I argue that venue-based sampling is underleveraged in political science, not just as a tool to find people, but also as a technique to improve response quality and, under certain conditions, better protect respondent safety.
+This paper explains the tradeoffs of using venue-based sampling to find people, to elicit truthful answers, and to conduct a safer survey.
+This paper illustrates these suggestions with evidence from an in-person survey conducted in Rio de Janeiro, Brazil, which used a particular type of venue-based sampling -- worksite sampling -- to interview bus drivers and fare collectors about criminal governance in their neighborhoods.
 </details>